 Automatic Remediation of Inspector Findings in AWS

-Welcome to this hands-on lab, where we will dig into Automatic Remediation of Inspector Findings in AWS.
-This activity provides the opportunity to get hands-on experience solving a real-world scenario, where we want to automate the detection and remediation of security vulnerabilities.
+In this hands-on lab, you'll get hands-on experience solving a real-world scenario, where we want to automate the detection and remediation of security vulnerabilities.
 We'll accomplish this with Amazon Inspector.
-Resources for this activity are on Github and CVE.

 Automatic Remediation of Inspector Findings in AWS